Responsible Federated LLMs via Safety Filtering and Constitutional AI: Experiments and Analysis

 Table~\ref{tab:FedLLM} shows the results of FedLLM experiments.
-Comparing \#1 and \#2 in Table~\ref{tab:FedLLM}, conducting FedLLM with harmful data (SQuARe20K) significantly reduces safety performance.
-For FedAvg, AdvBench drops by 27.1\% and HHH by 10.7\%; for SCAFFOLD, AdvBench drops by 26.9\% and HHH by 10.5\%.
-Since SQuARe20K includes red teaming prompts and red responses, it appears that the model is trained to generate red responses.
-Conducting FedLLM with SQuARe20K also reduces MT-Bench performance, which decreases by 4.1 for FedAvg and 3.9 for SCAFFOLD.
+Comparing \#1 and \#2, conducting FedLLM with harmful data (SQuARe20K) significantly degrades safety performance: for FedAvg, AdvBench drops by 27.1\% and HHH by 10.7\%; for SCAFFOLD, AdvBench drops by 26.9\% and HHH by 10.5\%.
+Since SQuARe20K includes red teaming prompts and red responses, the model appears to be trained to generate red responses.
+MT-Bench scores also decline, decreasing by 4.1 for FedAvg and 3.9 for SCAFFOLD.